Your Yale Financial Aid Award and Planning Worksheet includes the following sections:

 We understand that some families may have extenuating circumstances that would require an exception.
 Students may petition to have their noncustodial parent’s financial information waived in such cases by submitting a Noncustodial Parent Waiver Petition form with supporting documentation.
 Submission of a waiver petition form does not guarantee that the noncustodial parent’s requirements will be waived.

-Yale’s estimate of what a student could earn through summer employment to contribute toward her/his educational costs.
+Yale’s estimate of what a student could earn from wages earned during the summer.
 For more information, including the amounts for different types of students, visit our page on understanding the Student Effort or our Student Effort FAQs.

-Most non-Canadian international students do not have an expected Student Summer Income Contribution.
+Most non-Canadian international students do not have an expected Student Share, unless the student has significant assets.

-Outside merit scholarships may be used to cover the Student Summer Income Contribution if they exceed the Student Employment amount.
-Students may also choose to take out loans to cover their Student Summer Income Contribution.
-For more information, see Scholarships and Grants and Loan Options under Types of Aid and Other Financial Resources.
+Outside merit scholarships may be used to cover the Student Share if they exceed the Student Campus Employment Option amount.
+Students may also choose to take out loans to cover their Student Share For more information, see Scholarships and Grants and Loan Options under Types of Aid and Other Financial Resources.

 Outside merit scholarships can replace some or all of a student’s expected term-time earnings.
-Students who choose not to work on campus may also take out loans to fulfill their Student Employment expectation.
+Students who choose not to work on campus may also take out loans to cover expenses.
 For more information, see Scholarships and Grants and Loan Options under Types of Aid and Other Financial Resources.